meegoo-tsui/meegoo-tsui.github.com/source/_posts/2013/07/2013-07-06-raspberry-pi-config.md

 *	安装基本命令

+To config apt-get software
+	pi@raspberrypi ~ $ cat  /etc/apt/sources.list
+	deb http://mirrors.tuna.tsinghua.edu.cn/raspbian/raspbian/ wheezy main contrib non-free rpi

 To install a package where you already know the name
-	pi@raspberrypi ~ $ cat  /etc/apt/sources.list
-	deb http://mirrors.tuna.tsinghua.edu.cn/raspbian/raspbian/ wheezy main contrib non-free rpi sudo apt-get install <name of software>
+	sudo apt-get install <name of software>

 To search for software by name